HayTran94/nab-icommerce-assessment/README.md

 The unit testing applied for helper, mapper, service impl package, they consist of 21 test cases.

 ## Setup To Run On Local Computer
-**NOTE:** There are some backing services that I have already setup and deployed on AWS to save your time.
-Let's focus deep into my services that I was built.
+**NOTE:** There are a number of backing services that I have already setup and deployed on AWS to save your time.
+Let's focus on the services I have built in depth.
+They include:
-The backing services that hosted on my AWS:
 * MySQL
 * Redis
 * Elasticsearch
 * Kafka
-* Debezium (CDC): Sync data from MySQL especially table `product` in `nab_product` database to Elasticsearch.
+* Debezium (CDC): Synchronize data from MySQL, namely the table `product` in the `nab_product` database to Elasticsearch.

 **Setup local services:**
 Run with IntelliJ IDEA:
 1. Clone the source code and open with InteliJ IDEA
-2. Open run configuration tab, I have set up and ordered them according to their dependencies.
+2. Open the run configuration tab, I've set them up and arranged them according to their dependencies.
 3. Run Maven Compile one by one in the following order:
 ![MavenCompileOrdering](https://github.com/taivtse/nab-icommerce-assessment/blob/master/docs/MavenCompileOrdering.png)
 4. Run Spring Boot Application one by one in the following order: